RyukungG/Integration-of-MPTCP-and-SRv6/README.md

 - ```Iperf3``` version 3.17 or greater

 ## Installation
-1. Make sure that you have all the requirements
+1. Make sure that you have all the prerequisite
 2. Clone the repository:
     ```sh
     git clone https://github.com/RyukungG/Integration-of-MPTCP-and-SRv6.git